JB-Tellez/bearable/README.md

 * NOTE: Neither the Express app nor MongoDB need to be running thanks to Mockgoose and SuperTest

-Bonus: A wallaby.js file is included in case you use that awesomeness
+Bonus: A wallaby.js file is included in case you use the awesomeness that is [Wallaby](https://wallabyjs.com/)